deepak2145/fabzero/README.md

 [....continued](./aboutme.md)

-# Inauguration of Fablab In STPI Bhubaneswar
+# Inauguration of Fablab In STPI Bhubaneswar on 18/03/2019

-## Day 1 18/03/2019
+## Day 1 Session 1 18/03/2019

  The Ianauguration of Fablab in STPI Elite Building ,Gothapatna was done on 18/03/2019.The Inauguration of the Fablab was done by Dr.Omkar Rai, (DG STPI) through VC from Delhi and here Sh Manas Panda Director, STPI Bhubaneswar was
  [.....continued](./inaug.md)

- # Training (18/03/2019 to 05/04/2019) Place STPI ELITE  Bhubaneswar,Odisha
+ ## Day 1 Session 2
- The Training session was started on 10:00 AM on 18/03/2019 in the training hall on 4th floor.The training was to be imparted by Mr. Sheebu from Kerela and Mr. Francis from Spain Barcelona.
+ The Training session 2 was started after lunchbreak in the training hall on 4th floor.The training was to be imparted by Mr. Sheebu from Kerela and Mr. Francis from Spain Barcelona.

  ![deepak_repo](img/sheebu.jpeg)

  ![deepak_repo](img/francis.jpeg)

  Both are good personality and they are good instructor and teacher.
+ 1)Today we opened the account on the http://www.github.com and created the repository by name deepak_repo.

+ 2) Also downloaded and installed the visual Studio code.Now click on the extensions and serch for the codespell check and install it.

+ 3) Now Download git for windows ans set the user email and user name .

+ 4) Now open github.com and clone and copy the url of your repository and now open the visual studio code and press control+p and type>git:clone and select git:clone and press enter and then paste the copied url and give the folder location to save the created repository in github.com
+ 5) Now edit the readme.md file and write it as instructed by the trainers.

  ## Day 2 Session 1      19/03/2019
  On Day 2 we were all had the brief overview about all the machines in the fab lab.The fab lab at STPI Bhubaneswar Elite building looked like this...